Phayvour1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-2-path: script that adds /action to the PATH
+3-paths: script that counts the number of directories in the PATH